vaibankar/Linux-Notes/Editors/Readme.md

 25. Show next search result = n
 26. Show previous search result = N
 ---
-## Insert Mode:- Following are commands to enter in insert mode
+## Insert Mode:- Following are commands to enter in insert mode.
 1. insert text at current cursor position = i
 2. insert text at start of the current line = I
 3. insert text just right of the current character = a